Florida Jury Orders Wal-Mart To Pay $2 Million In Slip-And-Fall Case

 Premises liability cases like the one described above can prove quite successful for a plaintiff.
 But these lawsuits are never quick or easy.
 Corporate defendants have substantial resources at their disposal to fight slip-and-fall cases.
 So even when a plaintiff prevails, it may take months or years for the process to run its course.

 The best thing you can do to improve your chances of success is to work with an experienced Boca Raton premises liability attorney who can review your case, advise you of your options, and provide you with zealous representation in court.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our team.